-For defined benefit pension schemes, your pension scheme may decide to pay the tax on your behalf and recover it from you by reducing your pension.
+For defined benefit pension schemes, your pension scheme might decide to pay the tax on your behalf and recover it from you by reducing your pension.

 If you wish to avoid the lifetime allowance charge it’s important to monitor the value of your pensions, and especially the value of changes to any defined benefit pensions as these can be surprisingly large.

-You may also wish to consider applying for protection if your pension savings is expected to exceed the lifetime allowance threshold.
+You might also wish to consider applying for protection if your pension savings is expected to exceed the lifetime allowance threshold.

 Individual Protection 2016

 Individual Protection 2016 (IP2016) is only available if the value of your pension savings on 5 April 2016 is over £1 million.